johnnymcoy/TemplateBuilder/README.md

 Server Player, when starting the game will not have the bottom half of his body replicated.
 Client doesn't receive Overlay state when picking up weapon Full Auto weapons only get the accuracy calculated once, add in a timer and have it stop when stopShooting is called

+When in slow-mo, the animations seem to act slightly different, i.e. the two handed pistol holding isn't aligned, but in slow mo is.

 Wish List: